kuangzhou/kuangzhou.github.io/_pages/about.md

 # Openings

-- I hvae openings for undergraduate students and master students who want to conduct research related to statistics and machine learning,  please feel free to contact me if you are interested.
+- I have openings for undergraduate students and master students who want to conduct research related to statistics and machine learning,  please feel free to contact me if you are interested.